-With the recent creation of the NuGet project a package management solution for .NET developers has become available.
-Similar to Maven dependency management for Java developers, NuGet makes it easy to add, remove and update libraries and tools in Visual Studio projects that use the .NET Framework.
+With the creation of the NuGet project, a package management solution for .NET developers has become available.
+Similar to Apache Maven dependency management for Java developers, NuGet makes it easy to add, remove, and update libraries and tools in Visual Studio projects that use the .NET Framework.

-The project websites at nuget.org and nuget.codeplex.com host tool downloads, detailed documentation as well as links to further resources and provide a repository and features to upload your open source NuGet packages.
+The project websites at www.nuget.org and https://github.com/NuGet/Home host tool downloads and detailed documentation as well as links to further resources and provide a repository and features to upload your open source NuGet packages.
 With the NuGet Gallery a repository of open source libraries and tools is available and the need for repository management arises.

-To share a library or tool with NuGet you create a NuGet package and store it in the Nexus based NuGet repository.
-Similarly you can use packages others have created and made available in their NuGet repository by proxying it or downloading the package and installing it in your own hosted repository for third party packages.
+To share a library or tool with NuGet, you create a NuGet package and store it in the repository manager-based NuGet repository.
+Similarly, you can use packages others have created and made available in their NuGet repositories by proxying them or downloading the packages and installing them in your own hosted repository for third party packages.